 Restaurant Price Ranges

-After stocking up at local markets, you’ll find eating out remains very affordable across most of the Dominican Republic: casual street food and neighborhood eateries typically cost $3–$10 per person.
+Eating out stays very affordable across most of the Dominican Republic.
+Casual street food and neighborhood eateries typically cost $3–$10 per person.

 Basic local plates (rice, beans, meat, plantains) fall in the $5–$10 range.
-Mid-range three-course meals run about $20–$50 per person, and upscale restaurants can top $50 depending on location and menu.
+Mid-range three-course meals run about $20–$50 per person.
+Upscale restaurants can top $50 depending on location.

 Tips for Saving

-When you prioritize cooking at home and buying local produce, a couple can keep grocery bills near RD$16,000 monthly—thanks to staples like tomatoes at about $1.44/kg versus $4.90/kg in the U.S.—while eating out at casual spots or street vendors costs just $3–$10 per person and mid-range three-course meals run roughly $20–$50 for two; use this contrast to plan which meals to prepare versus splurge on at restaurants.
+Prioritizing home cooking and local produce keeps a couple’s grocery bills near RD$16,000 monthly.
+Eating out at casual spots or street vendors costs just $3–$10 per person, while mid-range three-course meals run roughly $20–$50 for two.
+Use that contrast to decide which meals to cook and which to enjoy out.

-- Buy seasonally at markets to cut groceries costs and favor fresh over processed.
+- Buy seasonally at markets to cut grocery costs; favor fresh over processed.

-- Cook staples (rice, beans, plantains) weekly; they’re cheap and stretch meals.
+- Cook staples (rice, beans, plantains) weekly; they are cheap and stretch meals.

-- Reserve mid-range restaurant visits for celebrations; casual spots handle regular dining.
+- Reserve mid-range restaurant visits for special occasions; casual spots handle regular dining.

-- Use street food for low-cost cultural variety without raising your cost of living.
+- Use street food for low-cost, culturally rich meals without raising your cost of living.

-- Compare imported item prices; substitute with local produce to save consistently.
+- Compare imported item prices and substitute with local produce to save consistently.

 Utilities, Internet, and Mobile Phone Costs

-Although utilities vary by location and usage, you can expect basic monthly utility bills in the Dominican Republic to fall roughly between $30 and $100, with the national average for all services near $58.27; an 85 m² apartment in Punta Cana typically runs about $93.73.
+Basic monthly utility bills in the Dominican Republic typically fall between $30 and $100.
+The national average for all services is near $58.27, though an 85 m² apartment in Punta Cana typically runs about $93.73.

-Internet in Punta Cana with 60+ Mbps averages $56.31 monthly, so plan to budget roughly the same as a single utility line for reliable broadband.
+Internet in Punta Cana with 60+ Mbps averages $56.31 monthly, roughly the same as a single utility line for reliable broadband.

-Mobile phone costs are the most flexible: prepaid plans typically range $10–$20 per month depending on data and provider, letting you scale expenses to usage.
+Mobile phone costs are flexible.
+Prepaid plans typically range $10–$20 per month depending on data and provider.

 Transportation and Vehicle Ownership Expenses

-Because fuel averages about $1.32 per liter and public transit fares run roughly $0.64 per ride or $34.35 monthly, getting around the Dominican Republic can be quite affordable if you rely on buses and metro services.
-Taxis and ride‑shares add convenience but cost considerably more (short trips typically $5–$10, longer ones $30–$50).
-You’ll compare options based on frequency, distance, and upfront costs.
+Fuel averages about $1.32 per liter, and public transit fares run roughly $0.64 per ride or $34.35 monthly.
+Getting around the DR is very affordable if you rely on buses and metro services.
+Taxis and ride-shares add convenience but cost considerably more: short trips run $5–$10 and longer intercity rides $30–$50.

 - Public transit: cheapest per trip, predictable monthly cost ($34.35).

-- Ride‑share availability: Uber and Cabify operate in urban zones, bridging gaps between public transit and taxis.
+- Ride-share availability: Uber and Cabify operate in urban zones, bridging the gap between public transit and taxis.

-If you commute daily, calculate fuel plus maintenance versus a monthly pass.
-For occasional trips, combine public transit with ride‑shares to control costs while keeping flexibility in transportation choices and vehicle ownership decisions.
+If you commute daily, compare fuel plus maintenance against a monthly pass.
+For occasional trips, combining public transit with ride-shares keeps costs controlled while preserving flexibility.

 Healthcare, Insurance, and Pharmacy Costs

-While costs vary by provider and coverage, healthcare in the Dominican Republic is generally much cheaper than in the U.S.: a typical doctor’s visit runs around $30 versus $100+ in the U.S.
+Healthcare in the Dominican Republic is generally much cheaper than in the U.S. A typical doctor’s visit costs around $30, versus $100 or more in the U.S.

-You’ll find public healthcare available at little to no cost, but many expats choose private clinics for faster service and clearer English—still at lower prices.
+Public healthcare is available at little to no cost, but many expats choose private clinics for faster service and English-language support, and still pay lower prices than back home.

-Private health insurance for expats typically ranges $50–$150 per month depending on deductible and coverage levels, noticeably below common U.S. premiums.
+Private health insurance for expats typically ranges $50–$150 per month, noticeably below common U.S. premiums.

-Prescription costs are also lower: many common drugs cost a fraction of U.S. prices and a month’s supply can be as little as $10.
+Prescription costs are also lower.
+Many common drugs cost a fraction of U.S. prices, and a month’s supply can be as little as $10.
+Several medications that require prescriptions in the U.S. are sold over-the-counter here, which increases convenience and lowers out-of-pocket spending.

-When budgeting, factor in occasional private clinic fees, monthly insurance premiums if you choose coverage, and modest pharmacy expenses—overall healthcare, insurance, and pharmacy costs remain considerably more affordable.
+When budgeting, factor in occasional private clinic fees, monthly insurance premiums if you choose coverage, and modest pharmacy expenses.
+Overall, healthcare costs remain considerably more affordable than in North America.

 Entertainment, Dining, and Lifestyle Spending

-You’ll find dining costs are lower than in many North American cities, letting you allocate more to entertainment and lifestyle choices.
-Compare cinema tickets (~$5.50) and gym memberships (~$55.05/month) to regional alternatives: both are competitive.
+Dining costs here are lower than in many North American cities, leaving more room for entertainment and lifestyle choices.
+Cinema tickets run about $5.50 and gym memberships about $55.05 per month — both competitive by regional standards.

 - Basic local plate: 400–1,000 RD$